pug-more/mageploy/README.md

 A change in the second version number part indicates changes in CSV format which implies that previous encoded CSVs could not be decoded any more.

+* 1.2.0 - add possibility to configure the folder where CSV files are created.
 * 1.1.3 - replaced deprecated join and split functions with equivalent implode and explode.
 * 1.1.2 - fix on displaying of error messages while executing actions.
 * 1.1.1 - fix on decode() declaration in Abstract class.